jax-ml/jax/docs/pallas/tpu/matmul.md

 `block_matmul` decomposes a matrix multiplication into many smaller ones by observing that each output chunk of size `(bm, bn)` can be computed by accumulating several `(bm, bk) x (bk, bn)` size matrix multiplications.

-TPUs have native hardware capable of small matrix multiplication akin to `matmul_small`, so to utilize this hardware when doing bigger matrix multiplications, we will apply the `block_matmul` decomposition.
+TPUs and GPUs have native hardware capable of small matrix multiplication akin to `matmul_small`, so to utilize this hardware when doing bigger matrix multiplications, we will apply the `block_matmul` decomposition.

 +++ {"id": "a0ESFoX1ID0z"}

-### Pipelining
+### Tiling and Pipelining

-In [the previous guide](pipelining), we covered how pipelining in Pallas works.
-To make sure our compute units are always working and never waiting for memory transfers, we overlap the memory transfers for the next iteration of a kernel with the current one.
+In [the previous guide](pipelining), we covered how tiling up computations and pipelining in Pallas works.
+To make sure our compute units are always working and never stalled by memory transfers, we overlap the memory transfers for the next iteration of a kernel with the current one.

 In Pallas, we specify that via `BlockSpec`s and a `grid`.
 Note that we already have a nested for loop in the block matrix multiplication algorithm.
 We can specify that in Pallas via a `grid`.
 The slices in the block matrix multiplication can also be specified via `BlockSpec`s.